-Treatment: Wash your face twice daily with a gentle face wash, wash your makeup brushes regularly and seek out oil-free and non-comedogenic makeup and sunscreen options to reduce your chances of acne.
+Acne treatment: Wash your face twice daily with a gentle face wash, wash your makeup brushes regularly and seek out oil-free and non-comedogenic makeup and sunscreen options to reduce your chances of acne.

 Those high-pollution days are not just clogging up our lungs but also our pores.

-Treatment: Between Hong Kong’s pollution and sweat-inducing humidity, it’s important to wash your face regularly, especially at night.
+Acne treatment: Between Hong Kong’s pollution and sweat-inducing humidity, it’s important to wash your face regularly, especially at night.

 There hasn’t been any scientific truth establishing the link between junk food and adult acne in general.
 However, some people find that their acne is linked to certain trigger foods.
 Common trigger foods include sugar, dairy products, refined carbohydrates and red meat.

-Treatment: If you have occasional acne outbreaks, take a look at your diet to see if there’s a link between a certain food/food additive and your breakout.
+Acne treatment: If you have occasional acne outbreaks, take a look at your diet to see if there’s a link between a certain food/food additive and your breakout.